 Mia elbowed him hard in the ribs.
 “Go chase yourself.”

 “Now, children,” Sal said, waggling a finger mock-warningly.

-At the age of twenty-five, he was one of the most feared gangsters in Chicago, and his notoriety had reached as far as their hometown of New York City.
-He was a made man in Sal’s organization, the large scar on his right palm evident of that sacred ritual, and he was respected.
+For the last two years, ever since meeting in Atlantic City, where she and Nick had lived since 1920, Nick had been Sal’s right hand, his caporegime, a position typically given to someone older.
+But even at twenty-five, Nick’s cunning and fearlessness had proven to be worth more than just the position of enforcer in Sal’s outfit.
+Nick was one of the most feared gangsters in Chicago, and his notoriety had reached as far as their hometown of New York City.
+He was a made man in Sal’s organization, the large scar on his right palm evident of that sacred blood oath, and he was respected.
 Moreover, that respect had been well-earned.

-“I’m getting a drink,” Mia said, “and then I’m putting my feet up for a bit.
+Mia shrieked when Nick messed up her headband, and likely, her hair, and shoved him away.
+“I’m getting a drink,” she huffed, “and then I’m putting my feet up for a bit.
 Let ’em sweat.”

 Sal glared at her, jolly mood vanishing.
 “You can’t be done already.”

-Mia steeled herself against the urge to cringe; this was the part of Sal she’d grown to know and dislike over the past two years.
+The sudden sharp tone of his voice sliced like a knife.
+Mia steeled herself against the urge to cringe.
+This was the part of Sal she’d grown to know and dislike over the past two years.
 Though he was frequently a grouch, there was a switch in his moods that could turn him from merely in a constant state of annoyance to bordering on angry.
 And she did not care for him when he was angry.

 “Just want to make the fellas squirm,” she said lightly, glancing at Nick.
 Help me!